 Symbol Key for Crochet Charts

 This is the symbol key for all the charts used for all the patterns.
-I will be sure to add this to each pattern so you don’t have to go searching for it as your working on the square.
+I will be sure to add this to each pattern so you don’t have to go searching for it as you’re working on the square.

 Here is the layout of the sample blanket incase you want to follow along with the same placement and color sequence.
 It should help you in choosing when to use a particular color for your blanket as well.
 But please remember, you can mix and match any way you wish; you _do not_ have to use my same layout!